Read the following conversation and report the dialogue in the reported speech.

 Reported speech exercises with answers and grammar rules.

-If we report a conversation in narration, we use a reporting verb ('say' and 'tell' are the most common, but there are a lot of other verbs like 'claim', 'admit', 'explain'...).
+If we report a conversation, we use a reporting verb ('say' and 'tell' are the most common, but there are a lot of other verbs like 'claim', 'admit', 'explain'...).
 If the reporting verb is in the past tense (I said that...
 He told us that...), we have to change the following:

 "I am hungry," I said. - I said I was hungry.